Few things capture the joy of summertime more than Independence Day in Bend, Oregon.

 If you haven’t, you can scope out our lodging pages as a starting point for deciding who to call about last-minute availability and cancellations.
 If you strike out in Bend, try one of our neighboring towns like Redmond (20 minutes away), Sisters (25-30 minutes away), Sunriver (25-30 minutes away), La Pine (45 minutes away), or Prineville (45 minutes away).

 If you’re hoping to camp, check out Visit Bend’s complete roundup of campgrounds and RV parks.
-While we can’t guarantee availability on a busy holiday weekend, these campgrounds might be worth trying if you strike out elsewhere:
+While we can’t guarantee availability during the busy holiday stretch, these campgrounds might be worth trying if you strike out elsewhere:

 - The area around the Cascade Lakes has several options, including Gull Point and Crane Prairie.